boblund/ribackup/README.md

 ```
 launchctl bootout gui/${UID} ~/Library/LaunchAgents/com.username.ribackup.plist
 ```
-Any changes to the plist require bootout followed by bootstrap for the new plist to be loaded.
+Any changes to the plist requires bootout followed by bootstrap for the new plist to be loaded.
 Older OSX versions may use load and unload (without the gui/${UID} parameter) instead of bootstrap and bootout.
 # Verifying backups
-Backups can be verified any time by comparing hashes of the files on the source and backup servers.
+Backups can be verified any time by comparing hashes of the files on the source and backup servers. **NOTE:** verification is only required to detect bit errors that can occur over time.

 First, on backup server:
 ```
 cp createHashes.mjs /usr/local/bin/createHashes.mjs
 chmod 755 /usr/local/bin/createHashes.mjs